Guest Post By Carla, Exciting Adventure

 19. You know prices from things all around the globe

-You will know the prices from things in many places.
+You will know the prices of things in many places.
 You will find some places extremely cheap and others more expensive.

 Everywhere you go you will compare prices to other places and find yourself calculating how many meals or drinks you could get for the same money in a different country.